-In this final section, we demonstrate our method on a more complicated molecular system, namely the peptide Ace-Ala3-Nme with a much larger number of metastable states, and an even larger number of state-to-state transitions.
-Simulation details are provided in SI.
+sitions.35 Simulation details are provided in SI.
 As discussed in Ref.
-34 the three dihedral angles $\phi_1$ , $\phi_2$ , $\phi_3$ are sufficient to characterize the $2^3 = 8$ dominant metastable states corresponding to positive and negative parts of the Ramachandran diagram for the 3 central Alanine residues.
-The RC components used in computing SGOOP-d distances are calculated as linear combination of cosines and sines of these 3 dihedral angles, thereby amounting to a total of 6 order parameters.
-We consider the 8 most dominant metastable states labelled $S_1, \dots, S_8$ and the associated $\binom{8}{2} = 28$ inter-state transitions.
+35 the three dihedral angles φ_1 , φ_2 , φ_3 are sufficient to characterize the $2^3 = 8$ dominant metastable states corresponding to positive and negative parts of the Ramachandran diagram for the 3 central Alanine residues.
+The RC components used in computing SGOOP-d distances are calculated as a linear combination of cosines and sines of these 3 dihedral angles, thereby amounting to a total of 6 order parameters.
+We consider the 8 most dominant metastable states labelled S_1, \dots, S_8 and the associated $\binom{8}{2} = 28$ inter-state transitions.
 The corresponding dihedral angles for these 8 states are tabulated in the SI.
-Here we consider up to three RC components, and demonstrate that after considering 3 components the commute distances converge especially for the slower state-to-state transitions.
+Here we consider up to three RC components and demonstrate that after considering 3 components the commute distances converge especially for the slower state-to-state transitions.
 They are also in agreement with the benchmark calculations on this system through counting transitions in the higher dimensional underlying space from a long unbiased trajectory.
 The final optimized solutions for all three RC components are shown in Table.
 II.
-Here in order to add a third RC component we generalize Eq.
-17 by introducing an additional parameter $L$ :
+Here in order to add a third RC component, we generalize Eq.
+20 by introducing an additional parameter L :

-$$k_1^{(1)} d{K,L} \equiv \hat{d}^{(1)} + K \hat{d}^{(2)} + L \hat{d}^{(3)} \quad (19)$$
+$$k_1^{(1)} d{K,L} \equiv \hat{d}^{(1)} + K \hat{d}^{(2)} + L \hat{d}^{(3)} \quad (22)$$

-Similar to what was done for $K^$ in Eq.
-18 we can approximate $L^$ as
+Similar to what was done for K^ in Eq.
+21 we can approximate L^ as

-$$L^ \equiv \frac{k_1^{(1)}}{k_1^{(3)}} \quad (20)$$
+$$L^ \equiv \frac{k_1^{(1)}}{k_1^{(3)}} \quad (23)$$

-With a long enough unbiased MD trajectory, we can also calculate the commute time $t{\text{comm}}$ between two metastable states through a simple counting protocol (see SI and Ref.
-29).
+With a long enough unbiased MD trajectory, we can also calculate the commute time t{comm} between two metastable states through a simple counting protocol (see SI and Ref.
+30).
 In Fig. 4, we show SGOOP-d distances calculated using Eq.
-19 with 1, 2 and 3 RC components, and compare them with the corresponding 28 $t{\text{comm}}$ values between these 8 metastable states in the same plot.
-It can be seen from plot that with only the use of two RC components SGOOP-d already provides a good estimate of relative inter-state connectivity and commute distances between 23 of the 28 pairs of states.
+22 with 1, 2, and 3 RC components, and compare them with the corresponding 28 t{comm} values between the 8 metastable states in the same plot.
+It can be seen from the plot that with only the use of two RC components SGOOP-d already provides converged estimates of relative inter-state connectivity and commute distances between 23 of the 28 pairs of states based on the visualization of 3-d free energy provided in SI.
+Here we must point out that there are eight transitions that are not sampled by even the reference long unbiased simulation, although SGOOP-d of those transitions clearly converged.
+Therefore, the comparison of SGOOP-d with respect to the unobserved transitions may need a more cautious evaluation instead of merely looking at the free energy.
 However, in order to get the correct connectivity for the remaining 5 pairs of states as well, we have to include the third RC component.
-We emphasize that in Fig. 4 the slowest 8 transitions have the same reference commute time as we were to observe any such transition events even in the 1 $\mu\text{s}$ long unbiased simulation.
-Thus the reference commute times for these states serve as approximate lower bounds to the true values.
+We emphasize that in Fig. 4 the slowest 8 transitions have been given the same reference commute time for the sake of clarity, as we were unable to observe any such transition events even in the 1 μ s long unbiased simulation.
+Thus the reference commute times for these states serve as approximate lower bounds to the true values and are denoted by star markers in the plot.